Navid200/xDrip/docs/Engineering-Mode.md

 To enable engineering mode, tap on the dropper symbol on the main screen.
 ![](./images/syringe-symbol.png).

-Then, long press on the microphone symbol at the bottom right corner of the form.
+Then, tap on the microphone symbol at the bottom right corner of the form.
 ![](./images/treatment-menu.png)

-Then, type "enable engineering mode" without the quotes.
+The microphone will open.
+Say "Enable engineering mode".

+If this does not work, long press on the microphone symbol instead of tapping on it.
+A form will open up.
+Type in it "enable engineering mode" without the quotes and enter.

 **Disable**
 To disable engineering mode, disable it on the page at Settings &#8722;> Less common settings &#8722;> Other misc options.